AnwarDevOps2022/Shell_Scripting/README.md

 Welcome to Shell Script
 Happy learning

-\n It will help to DevOps Engineers\n
+It will help to DevOps Engineers

 DevOps has a good feature